-Five venues (one existing venue and four new venues) located in Gangneung will be used for ice sports.
+Five venues (one refurbishing venue and four new venues) located in Gangneung will be used for ice sports.

-Curling will be held in the existing Gangneung Indoor Ice Rink and 4 new venues will be constructed in Gangneung Coastal Cluster.
+Curling will be held in the existing Gangneung Curling Centre and 4 new venues will be constructed in Gangneung Coastal Cluster.
 After the Games, the city of Gangneung will be responsible for the operation and management of the venues.

-The Gangneung Indoor Ice Rink, where the Curling event will take place, has been used as a multi-sports facility since it opened in 1999.
+Gangneung Curling Centre, where the Curling event will take place, has been used as a multi-sports facility since it opened in 1999.
 It has staged the 2005 ISU Four Continent Figure Skating Championships, the 2008 ISU Short Track World Championships, and the 2009 WCF Women's Curling World Championships.

-The basic design for the Figure Skating/Short Track Speed Skating venue was developed in both the Olympic and Legacy modes.
+The basic design for the Gangneung Ice Arena was developed in both the Olympic and Legacy modes.
 The venue is designed to house two ice rinks for competition and training respectively.
 An environmentally-friendly system will be adopted, and it will be used for the community's recreational purposes after the Games.

-The Ice Hockey I venue will be designed for possible easy dismantling and reassembling in another city.
+The Yulgok Hockey Centre will be designed for possible easy dismantling and reassembling in another city.
 After the Games, it will be moved to Wonju, which is the largest city in the region of Gangwon with a population of 300,000, and will be used for professional Ice Hockey teams.